Canada 98

-Canada 98 (later Canada 99 then Canada 100 in each successive debut year) is a Canadian centennial documentary television series presented by CBC Television.
-The series debuted on November 25, 1964 to showcase Canada's nature. the series was hosted by J. Frank Willis featuring nine episodes (despite twelve being produced).
-Canada 98 was preceded by documentary film Camera Canada.
+Canada 98 (later Canada 99 then Canada 100 in each successive debut year) is a Canadian Centennial documentary television series presented by CBC Television.
+The series debuted on November 25, 1964, to showcase Canada's nature. the series was hosted by J. Frank Willis featuring nine episodes (despite twelve being produced).
+Canada 98 was preceded by the documentary film Camera Canada.